Sales Reps spend 20-30% on RFPs: the real cost

 A rep answering an RFP doesn't need better search skills.
 They need information that exists in one place, is verifiably current, and can be found with a single query.

-In most organizations, the fastest way to find information isn't searching—it's asking.
+In most organizations, the fastest way to find information is asking someone, not searching for it.

 "Who handled the Acme deal?
 They had a similar security question."
 "Does anyone have the updated pricing for multi-year contracts?"
 "Where's the case study marketing did for that healthcare company?"